-The "starting material" in the manufacture of a herbal medicinal product1 can be a medicinal plant, a herbal substance5 or a herbal preparation6.
+The "starting material" in the manufacture of a herbal medicinal product1 can be a medicinal plant, a herbal substance or a herbal preparation.
 The herbal substance shall be of suitable quality and supporting data must be provided to the manufacturer of the herbal preparation/herbal medicinal product.
 Ensuring consistent quality of the herbal substance may require more detailed information on its agricultural production.
-The selection of seeds, cultivation and harvesting conditions represent important aspects of the quality of the herbal substance on an appropriate quality assurance system for good agricultural and collection practice are provided in the CHMP guidance document: "Guideline on Good Agricultural and Collection Practice for starting materials of herbal origin".
+The selection of seeds, cultivation and harvesting conditions represent important aspects of the quality of the herbal substance and can influence the consistency of the finished product.
+Recommendations on an appropriate quality assurance system for good agricultural and collection practice are provided in the CHMP guidance document: "Guideline on Good Agricultural and Collection Practice for starting materials of herbal origin".